2020 United States presidential election in Michigan: Aftermath

 On November 5, a state judge in Michigan dismissed the Trump campaign's lawsuit requesting a pause in vote-counting to allow access to observers, as the judge noted that vote-counting had already finished in Michigan.
 That judge also noted the official complaint did not state "why, when, where, or by whom" an election observer was allegedly blocked from observing ballot-counting in Michigan.

 On election night in Antrim County, human error miscounted an unofficial tally of Presidential votes.
-Next day, the County Clerk pulled the unofficial tally offline.
+The next day, the County Clerk pulled the unofficial tally offline.
 The error was caused by using different kinds of ballots when setting up ballot scanners and result-reporting systems, which mismatched results.
 The Republican Clerk admitted that she made a mistake in some precincts, which mismatched precinct results.
 The very next day, she corrected her mistake, tabulated all ballots again and ran a final report to certify Trump's overwhelming win.
 Nonetheless, this error and a related lawsuit fueled multiple election conspiracy theories.

 Despite pressure from the Trump campaign to hand the decision over the state's presidential electors to the Michigan State Legislature, which would have been an unprecedented maneuver in state history and was not authorized under Michigan law, the statewide results were certified in favor of the Biden/Harris ticket on November 23, with one Republican member of the Michigan Board of State Canvassers abstaining.

 Official audits

-In October 2020, the Michigan Election Security Advisory Commission published recommendations for two types of postelection audits: procedural and tabulation audits.
+In October 2020, the Michigan Election Security Advisory Commission published recommendations for two types of post-election audits: procedural and tabulation audits.
 The first statewide risk-limiting audit included a hand tally of the sampled ballots, which confirmed that Biden received more votes than Trump and the share of votes each candidate received was within a fraction of a percentage point of the certified results.
 Another tabulation audit confirmed the election results by examining ballots cast, voting machines and the election procedures.
 The series of post-election audits was the most comprehensive in the state's history.

 In Antrim County, the Clerk's Office was joined by a bipartisan team of clerks to perform a hand recount of every single ballot.
 Their recount proved that the county's election results had been accurately certified.
 The Republican Chairman concluded in a letter prefacing his state Senate Oversight Committee's election report: "all compelling theories that sprang forth from the rumors surrounding Antrim County are diminished so significantly as for it to be a complete waste of time to consider them further."

 After eight months investigating the state's 2020 general election process, he and his Republican Committee members all voted for the Senate to adopt their report.
 Their report concluded, "The Committee found no evidence of widespread or systemic fraud in Michigan's prosecution of the 2020 election."